johnmarktaylor91/torchlens/README.md

 already outstanding packages for doing these things.
 Here are a few-let me know if I've missed any!

-- [ThingsVision](https://github.com/ViCCo-Group/thingsvision): has excellent functionality for loading vision models, loading stimuli, and analyzing the extracted activations.
+- [ThingsVision](https://github.com/ViCCo-Group/thingsvision): has excellent functionality for loading vision models, loading stimuli, and analyzing the extracted activations
-- [Net2Brain](https://github.com/cvai-roig-lab/Net2Brain): similar end-to-end functionality to ThingsVision; the interface for loading models from different libraries is particularly powerful.
+- [Net2Brain](https://github.com/cvai-roig-lab/Net2Brain): similar end-to-end functionality to ThingsVision; the interface for loading models from different libraries is particularly powerful
-- [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch): easy-to-use functionality for extracting activations from models
+- [surgeon-pytorch](https://github.com/archinetai/surgeon-pytorch): easy-to-use functionality for extracting activations from models, along with functionality for training a model using loss functions based on intermediate layer activations
 - [deepdive](https://github.com/ColinConwell/DeepDive): has outstanding functionality for loading and benchmarking models
 - [torchvision feature_extraction module](https://pytorch.org/vision/stable/feature_extraction.html): can extract